 The Master Promissory Note (MPN) is good for ten (10) years in most cases.

-Refunds will be processed within 14 days from the date of the resulting credit balance on your student account.
-If you have not received it after five weeks, please contact us at that time.
+Disbursements occur between weeks two through five of each session.
+Credit balances will be mailed within 14 days from the date of the resulting credit balance on your student account.
+If you are eligible for a credit balance and have not received your check within 14 days of your credit balance notification, please contact us at that time.

 What happens to my financial aid if I withdraw?

 According to federal regulations, a federal refund calculation must be performed if a student who is receiving financial aid withdraws completely from all classes after the start of the enrollment period.